-Written by Attorney Curtis Lee.
+Written by Curtis Lee, JD.

+If you have a 0% introductory interest rate, the credit card company may cancel it if you make a late credit card payment.
 These introductory 0% rates are common with balance transfers, which often involve moving a large debt from one credit card to another.
 So having to pay for interest charges months or years before you expected can be expensive.

 Finally, the late payment could get reported to the major credit bureaus: TransUnion, Experian, and Equifax.
 This could hurt your FICO score and negatively affect your credit history.
 But the exact consequences of a late credit card payment will depend largely on how late you make the payment.

-If your missed payment is less than 30 days late, your credit report should remain unchanged.
+If your missed payment is less than 30 days late, it shouldn’t impact your credit report.
 Credit card companies will only report late payments to credit bureaus if your payment is 30 or more days late.
 But this doesn’t mean there are no negative consequences.
-You’ll most likely have to pay a late fee unless you can ask your credit card lender to forgive the late payment.
-Later in this article, we’ll discuss how to make this request.
+Here’s what to look out for:

 You may also face a higher interest rate.
 Credit card companies will sometimes charge a penalty interest rate for late payments, which can be as high as 30%.
 They may apply this penalty APR to future purchases as well as your current balance.